ylopez25/ylopez25.github.io/README.md

   **CSS based approach**
   - What CSS attribute can we use to make an element hidden?
-  - Can we give an element a class that is styled to make itself hidden?
+  - Can we give an HTML element a CSS class that is styled to make itself hidden?
   - Can we create an extra class that would make the same element visible?
   - How can we use DOM events and JavaScript to add and remove classes from elements?

 **JS based approach**

-- Can we store information that we want to show or hide as data in our JavaScript file instead of in HTML?
+- Can we store information that we want to show or hide in our JavaScript file instead of in HTML?
 - How can we use JavaScript to keep track of what things are supposed to be shown or hidden?
 - How can we use DOM events and JavaScript to change or replace the HTML or text content of an element when we want to show or hide something?